Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Introduction

-Properties of the loss surface are a popular source of information to optimize neural networks and their architecture.
-Indeed, several studies have demonstrated that incorporating information from the local loss landscape can significantly improve the optimization process~\citep{sam,liu2022loss}.
-The loss landscape is determined by two important aspects: the architecture of the model and the distribution of the training data~\citep{cooper2018loss}.
-Both aspects play a crucial role in determining the model's final performance, and the loss function thus holds a wealth of intrinsic information~\citep{li2018visualizing,li2023understanding}.
-Analyzing or even estimating the properties of the loss landscape can therefore provide essential insights into the entire training process.
-We subsequently ask: \begin{quote} \textit{Is it possible to understand and quantify the impact of model expansion from the perspective of the loss landscape?} \end{quote}
+A promising approach is to leverage the properties of the loss landscape, which has been shown to encode rich structural information about optimization and generalization~\citep{sam,liu2022loss,barannikov2020topological}.
+The shape of the loss landscape is determined by two key factors: the model's architecture and the training data distribution~\citep{cooper2018loss}, both of which influence final performance~\citep{li2018visualizing,li2023understanding}.
+Analyzing or estimating these geometric properties can provide valuable insights into training dynamics~\citep{sun2020global,kunin2019loss}.
+This leads us to ask: \begin{quote} \textit{Can we understand and quantify the impact of model expansion through the lens of the loss landscape?} \end{quote}

-Empirical findings hint that geometric properties hold the answer.
-First, \citet{sun2019optimization} suggests that the loss landscapes of high-dimensional models exhibit non-trivial properties that can identify how easy the optimization is.
-One such property, linear mode connectivity (LMC), indicates that the minima obtained from models trained with different initialization can be connected via linear or low-loss paths~\citep{garipov2018loss, frankle2020linear, anokhin2020low}. \citet{entezari2021role} and \citet{ainsworth2022git} further show the emergence of this connectivity between multiple minima when permuting the model parameters in a function-preserving way.
-Finally, \citet{pmlr-v139-benton21a} and \citet{simsek2021geometry} noted the presence of a manifold connecting such minima via low-loss paths.
+Empirical findings suggest that geometric properties may hold the answer. \citet{sun2019optimization} observed that the loss landscapes of high-dimensional models exhibit non-trivial properties related to optimization difficulty.
+One key property, linear mode connectivity (LMC), suggests that minima obtained from different training runs can often be connected via linear or low-loss paths~\citep{garipov2018loss, frankle2020linear, anokhin2020low}. \citet{mirzadeh2020linear} showed that incorporating mode connectivity as constraints over learned minima in continual learning leads to improved performance.
+Further studies have shown that these connections between minima emerge more robustly when model parameters are permuted in a function-preserving manner~\citep{entezari2021role, ainsworth2022git}.
+Importantly, \citet{pmlr-v139-benton21a} and \citet{simsek2021geometry} demonstrated that such minima often reside within a larger manifold of low-loss solutions, highlighting the significance of connectivity in optimization landscapes.

-Based on these observations, we argue that connectivity plays a crucial role in understanding how the loss landscape changes when a network is expanded, as well as how its final performance is affected.
-To illustrate this, \autoref{fig:loss_landscape} shows how the manifold size increases when a small network is expanded along its width.
-This inspires us to design a metric based on local connectivity, using the difference in the size of the minima manifold to compare candidate expansions.
+Building on these insights, we argue that connectivity plays a crucial role in understanding how model expansion influences the loss landscape and the final performance.
+As shown in \autoref{fig:loss_landscape}, mode connectivity increases when a small network is expanded along its width.
+Motivated by this, we propose a metric that quantifies local connectivity by estimating changes in the size of the minima manifold, providing a novel tool for comparing expansion strategies.